Comparisons12 min read

 Who Should Choose Surfshark?

-• Families or households where multiple people need coverage under one subscription — unlimited devices is genuinely a game-changer here.
+• Families or households where multiple people need coverage under one subscription — unlimited devices really does change things here.

-• Streaming-first users who primarily want to unblock Netflix, Hulu, Disney+, and other geo-restricted content.
+• Streaming-first users who want to unblock Netflix, Hulu, Disney+, and other geo-restricted content.

-• Budget-conscious shoppers who want solid security without paying a premium.
-At $2.19/month, it's hard to argue with.
+• Budget-conscious shoppers who want solid security without premium pricing.
+At $2.19/month, it's hard to argue.

-• Users in restrictive countries who need NoBorders or Camouflage mode to maintain access.
+• Users in restrictive countries who need NoBorders or Camouflage mode to stay connected.

-• People who value responsive support — if something goes wrong at 2am, you want someone on live chat, not waiting on an email ticket.
+• People who value responsive support — if something breaks at 2am, you want someone on live chat, not waiting on an email.

-• Anyone who wants an antivirus + VPN bundle without juggling multiple subscriptions.
+• Anyone who wants antivirus + VPN bundled without juggling multiple subscriptions.

 Who Should Choose ProtonVPN?

-• Journalists, activists, or anyone with a real threat model who can't afford a single point of failure in their privacy stack.
+• Journalists, activists, or anyone with a real threat model who can't afford weak links in their privacy setup.

-• Existing Proton users — if you're already on ProtonMail and Proton Drive, the unified ecosystem is a genuine value add that I think most reviews undersell.
+• Existing Proton users — if you're already on ProtonMail and Proton Drive, the unified ecosystem is a genuine value add that most reviews undersell.

-• Open-source advocates who won't use software they can't verify independently.
-(Fair, honestly.)
+• Open-source advocates who won't use software they can't independently verify.
+(Fair point, honestly.)

-• Privacy purists who prioritize Swiss jurisdiction and full audit transparency over price.
+• Privacy purists who prioritize Swiss jurisdiction and full audit transparency over cost.

-• Occasional VPN users who want a free plan with no data cap — just limitations on which servers you can access.
+• Occasional VPN users who want a free plan with no data cap — just limitations on server access.

-• IT professionals who want detailed connection logs and server-load visibility baked into the app.
+• IT professionals who want detailed connection logs and server-load visibility in the app.

 Verdict: Surfshark vs ProtonVPN 2026

-Look, here's my honest take after running both of these side-by-side for months: ProtonVPN is the better product for privacy; Surfshark is the better product for value and everyday use.
-And I'll go one step further — the VPN industry's habit of ranking these two neck-and-neck is, in my opinion, a disservice to readers.
-They serve fundamentally different needs.
+After running both side-by-side for months, here's my honest take: ProtonVPN is the better product for privacy; Surfshark is the better product for value and everyday use.
+The VPN industry's habit of ranking these two neck-and-neck?
+I think that does readers a disservice.
+They're solving different problems.

-If you're choosing a VPN because you want to stay safe on public Wi-Fi, unblock streaming services, and cover all your household devices without spending much — go with Surfshark Surfshark.
-It delivers on all those fronts at a price that's genuinely hard to beat.
+If you want a VPN because you need to stay safe on public Wi-Fi, unblock streaming services, and cover your whole household without spending much — go with Surfshark Surfshark.
+It nails all of that at a price that's honestly hard to beat.

-If you're choosing a VPN because you actually care about who can see your data, where your traffic routes, and whether the company's code holds up to independent scrutiny — go with ProtonVPN Protonvpn.
-The Swiss jurisdiction, open-source stack, and Secure Core architecture aren't marketing fluff.
-They reflect a meaningful difference in how the product is actually built from the ground up.
+If you want a VPN because you actually care about who sees your data, where your traffic goes, and whether the code holds up to independent scrutiny — go with ProtonVPN Protonvpn.
+The Swiss jurisdiction, open-source stack, and Secure Core architecture aren't fluff.
+They're real architectural differences that reflect how the whole product is actually built.

-The one group I'd push hardest toward ProtonVPN?
-Anyone living in or traveling through countries with aggressive surveillance or serious press freedom issues.
-Surfshark's NoBorders mode is useful, but ProtonVPN's entire architecture is engineered for exactly that threat model.
-It's not even a contest in that scenario.
+Who needs ProtonVPN most?
+Anyone living or traveling in countries with aggressive surveillance or serious press freedom issues.
+Surfshark's NoBorders mode helps, but ProtonVPN's entire design is built for exactly that threat.
+No contest there.

-Hot take: Most VPN review sites rank these two too close together to be useful.
-They're not the same product chasing the same user — and the sooner reviewers stop treating them that way, the better.
+Real talk: Most VPN review sites rank these two way too close together.
+They're not the same product for the same person — and reviews would be way more useful if they stopped pretending they are.

 FAQ: Surfshark vs ProtonVPN 2026